vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-tulya-vAkyAni/03/284_vasUn_vadanti.md

 title = "284 वसून् वदन्ति"

 +++
-*Mahābhārata* (13.88.12). \[after reproducing the first line of Manu\].—‘During the asterism of Maghā, during the Southern Sojourn of the sun, offering milk-preparations mixed with honey and butter.’
+*Yājñavalkya* (1.269).—‘The Pitṛs are the deities of the Śrāddha—Vasu, Rudra and Āditya; and being satisfied with the Śrāddha, they satisfy the Pitṛs.’

-*Vaśiṣṭha* (11.37).—‘This person shall offer Śrāddha to us, during ṭhe rains and during the asterism of Maghā, with honey and meats, vegetables, milk and milk-preparations.’
+*Nandipurāṇa* (Caturvargacintāmaṇi-Śrāddha, p.
+64).—‘Viṣṇu is the father of the world, Brahmā the grand-father and myself (Śiva), the great-grand-father.’

-*Viṣṇu* (78.52-53).—‘May some one, the best among men, be born in our family who, during the rains, on the thirteenth day of the brighter fortnight, perform Śrāddha with honey offered profusely; as also during the whole month of Kārtika, and when the Elephant’s shadow falls towards the East.’
+*Ādityapurāṇa* (Do.).—‘The months are the father, the seasons the grand-father and the year the great-grandfather of the people.’